-Though small craft can be launched rapidly (ask anyone who's seen a full abandon-ship), they are difficult to recover using standard shuttlebay fittings.
-Rapid Launch/Recovery Facilities (such as on carriers) allow a ship to launch and recover small craft or ship's vehicles quickly.
-(Retrofitted to the original CT starship design system from High Guard 2, where they were called "launch tubes".)
+Though small craft can be launched rapidly (ask anyone who’s seen a full abandon-ship), they are difficult to recover using standard shuttlebay fittings.
+Rapid Launch/Recovery Facilities (such as on carriers) allow a ship to launch and recover small craft or ship’s vehicles quickly.
+Book 5: High Guard called these “launch tubes”.

-Size -- 1.3 x the capacity in small craft tonnage.
-(The extra room is required for marshalling the small craft to and from the launch/recovery bay.)
+Each bay requires attached hangar space of 1.3 times the capacity in small craft tonnage, at a cost of Cr2000 per ton displacement.
+The extra room is required for marshalling the small craft to and from the launch/recovery bay.

 Miscellaneous Note: Adapting "Wet-navy" Ships

 These were mostly scaled from the armament, using the following rules-of-thumb:

 - represent either a twin 40mm or single three-inch (75-76mm) gun mount.

 - Laser Bays

 - represent a twin gun turret of five to six-inch (120-155mm) caliber.
 (Heavier-caliber main guns are outside of this system, but can be represented in High Guard by the varying sizes of spinal-mount main batteries.)

 - Missile Bays

 - represent TL6 torpedo tubes or TL7+ missile launchers.
 A 50-ton bay represents a two- or three-tube torpedo mount or a single-arm missile launcher; a 100-ton bay represents a four- or five-tube mount, a twin-arm launcher, or a VLS missile array.